Kong/docs.konghq.com/app/_hub/kong-inc/injection-protection/overview/_index.md

 You can use the Injection Protection plugin to detect well known patterns that might be the result of a cross site scripting or other injection type attacks.

-The Injection Protection plugin makes it easier to protect your APIs from cross site scription or other injection attacks by providing out-of-the box regex matching for common injection attacks.
+The Injection Protection plugin makes it easier to protect your APIs from cross site scripting or other injection attacks by providing out-of-the box regex matching for common injection attacks.
 In addition, you can configure custom regex matching as well.

 The Injection Protection plugin does the following:
 * Extracts information from request headers, path/query parameters, or the payload body and evaluate that content against pre-defined regular expression